How To Make A Full-Time Income From Your Off-Grid Homestead: A Comprehensive List of Ideas

 I started building a website for my health writing portfolio back in 2016 when I was working full-time at a greenhouse all day (very hot, sweaty, and tiring work).
 I loved designing using the Squarespace platform.
 For some reason, it didn't click until more than a year later that I had way more fun designing my freelance writing site than I did actually writing content for people!

 From there, I delved deep into teaching myself web design and SEO and I've never looked back.
-I still learn every day to increase my skill sets and be able to offer more value to my clients.

 A dropshipping business basically means you set up an online storefront (Shopify is good for this) and instead of investing a lot upfront to purchase inventory, you purchase the product and get it automatically shipped to your customer after they have made the purchase on your site.